My Favorite Farm Stands (in Southern Vermont)

 I’m sharing some links to items I use and wholeheartedly recommend.
 As an Amazon Associate, I may earn a small commission if you click through and purchase.

-A Tour de Sel: Salts I Use in my Kitchen and Why
+A Tour de Sel: My Kitchen Salt System

 Cooking Salts

-I keep two ceramic cups (that Romaine made) next to my stove near my cooking tools for easy access when cooking.
+I keep two ceramic bowls and a small tray (that I made) next to my stove for easy access when cooking.
+I like to keep the bowls on a small tray for easy cleanup.
 I keep mother of pearl spoons in them for easy scooping.

 Diamond Crystal Kosher Salt is the all-purpose salt that I use the most.
-I love the texture and lightness of this salt and how easily it sticks to ingredients.
+I love the texture and lightness of this salt and how easily it adheres when seasoning.

 I also keep coarse sea salt for salting soups, pasta water, rice, and larger quantities of liquid that need more concentrated salt.
 Since it’s unrefined, it has a light flavor and a grayish color from the minerals in the salt.
-I love Gros Sel de Guérande.
+I love Gros Sel de Guérande or Celtic sea salt.

 Table Salts

-As a chef, I know my preferred salt level is different from any of my diners, so I keep two types of salt on my table for guests to add to their dishes.
+As a chef, I try to hit the sweet spot of perfectly seasoned food, but I know my preferred salt level may differ from my diners.
+How much salt one enjoys is subjective, and I find my palate to be more sensitive to salt.
+I like to keep salt on my table for guests to add to their dishes.
 I keep them in gorgeous silver bowls my friend Yasmin bought for me in India.

 First is Maldon salt.
-It’s super flaky and looks like little pyramids if you look closely.
-I love to top baked goods, salads, and other foods that benefit from a little shattering crunch of salt.
+It’s super flakey and looks like little pyramids if you look closely.
+I love to top baked goods, salads, and other foods that benefit from a slight shattering crunch of salt.

 The second salt I have on my table is Fleur de Sel, an unrefined salt hand-harvested from the top layers of seawater as it evaporates.